 - Basic understanding of continuous improvement techniques; experience with workplace organization.

-- Motor vehicle skill: holding a valid driver’s license that allows for operating motor vehicles independently; forklift license is preferred.
+- Motor vehicle skill: holding a valid driver’s license that allows motor vehicles operating independently; forklift license is preferred.

 - Craning and rigging experience: ability to operate lifting devices (e.g. scissor lift, work platforms)